 The most important decision you have to make about university is which subject(s) you would like to study.
 If you haven’t decided yet, we strongly recommend that you read about the courses you’re interested in before you come to Oxford.
 At the Open Day, you can find out more from subject departments and from students and tutors at any colleges that offer that course.

 The most popular question on Open Days is "which college should I visit?"
+Visiting any of the colleges will give you a good idea how the college system in Oxford works.
 You won't have enough time to visit them all so our advice is to draw up a shortlist before you come.
 First check which colleges offer your course, then read our advice on how to choose a college.
-Oxford University Students' Union offer a popular college suggester which will give you another point of view.
-Most people visit between one and five colleges on the day.
+Oxford SU (Students' Union) offer a popular college suggester which will give you another point of view.

 All undergraduate colleges will be open to drop-in visitors during our Open Days.
 There will be lots of opportunities to tour colleges, to talk to tutors and students and to attend events.
 Please check if you need to book in advance for any of these events.

 It is important to read about the Oxford application process before you come.
-You could also look at the Alternative Prospectus produced by students in the Oxford University Students' Union.
+You could also look at the Alternative Prospectus produced by Oxford SU (Students' Union).
 This will help you to come up with a list of questions to ask staff and students on the day.

 We hope you will find all the information you need in the departments and colleges you visit, but if you have any more questions, please visit the Open Day Information Centre in the High Street, open from 09:00 until 17:00.
 Here you can ask more general questions about admissions, fees and funding, careers or simply ask directions.

 How to get here and where to stay?

 Please read our travel advice when you are planning your journey.
 We work with the council and transport providers to make this as useful as possible.